Sylvia Earle: Career

 With Mission Blue and its partners, Earle leads expeditions to Hope Spots around the globe.
 The organization has continued to grow with Earle's work and the help of her team.
 As of 2020, Mission Blue has created 122 Hope Spots around the world.
 Past expeditions include Cuba in 2009, Belize in January 2010, the Galápagos Islands in April 2010, Costa Rica and the Central American Dome in early 2014 and the South African Coast in late 2014.
-A series of geographic information StoryMaps are available through ESRI’s ArcGIS which illustrate examples of Mission Blue hope spots around the world in great detail including: 1 Tribugá Gulf Hope Spot, 2 Little Cayman Hope Spot, and 3 Galápagos National Park Expedition.
+A series of geographic information StoryMaps are available through ESRI's ArcGIS which illustrate examples of Mission Blue hope spots around the world in great detail including: 1 Tribugá Gulf Hope Spot, 2 Little Cayman Hope Spot, and 3 Galápagos National Park Expedition.
 In August 2014, a Netflix exclusive documentary titled 'Mission Blue' was released.
 It focuses on Earle's life and career as her Mission Blue campaign to create a global network of marine protected areas.

 In 2016, Earle appeared in the featurette Plankton Rules the World!, which coincided with The SpongeBob Movie: Sponge Out of Water.
 The featurette was shown at the Arlington Theater in Santa Barbara.

-In the 2019 article California Seamounts Are Sylvia Earle’s Newest “Hope Spots” featured in Hakai Magazine, Hope Spots are described as “areas critical to the health of the ocean for any number of reasons: an abundance or diversity of species, a unique habitat or ecosystem, or significant cultural or economic value to a community.”
-Seamounts are also described as destinations for mining companies in search of undersea precious metals.
+In the 2019 article "California Seamounts Are Sylvia Earle's Newest 'Hope Spots'" featured in Hakai Magazine, Hope Spots are described as "areas critical to the health of the ocean for any number of reasons: an abundance or diversity of species, a unique habitat or ecosystem, or significant cultural or economic value to a community".
+Seamounts are also described as destinations for mining companies searching for undersea precious metals.

 In January 2020, Aurora Expeditions announced their second ship would be named The Sylvia Earle after the marine biologist.

-Earle is one of the supporters of the 30X30 movement; one which aims to protect 30% of seawaters by 2030, which would be a significant increase from only 6% (as of 2021).
+Earle is one of the supporters of the 30X30 movement which aims to protect 30% of seawaters by 2030 and which would be a significant increase from only 6% (as of 2021).

+She supports the introduction of the crime of ecocide to the International Criminal Court, stating, "There is a real case to be made for recognising ecocide in the International Criminal Court right along with genocide.
+Our existence is on the line".

+In June 2024, DENR Secretary Toni Yulo-Loyzaga convened a dialogue with Earle, Ambassador MaryKay Carlson and Senator Loren Legarda, inter alia, to advocate Philippine Marine Biodiversity Protection and Conservation.
+Earle, as token gifted Loyzaga with copy of her Ocean: A Global Odyssey.
+She dived in Verde Island Passage with DENR divers and marine scientists campaigning for its conservation as marine protected area.
+Her Mission Blue named the VIP as a "Hope Spot" in July 2023.

+In June 2024, Earle was also announced as a member of the Advisory Board of Climate Cardinals, one of the world's largest youth-led climate organizations.